Photon Propagation and Black Hole Imaging in Kruglov Nonlinear Electrodynamics: Conclusion

-The BH shadow radius, determined by the critical impact parameter $b_c$, exhibits a clear dependence on the Kruglov parameter $q$ and deviates from the Maxwell electrodynamics case in a systematic manner.
-Using horizon-scale constraints derived from a comprehensive analysis of EHT observations of Sgr~A*, which have been employed to test a broad class of classical BH solutions in Ref.~\cite{Vagnozzi2023}, we find that a subset of the Kruglov parameter space remains compatible with the inferred shadow size.
+We further analyzed the corresponding BH shadow in the context of current horizon-scale observational constraints.
+Using the constraints on the Sgr~A* shadow radius obtained from the comprehensive analysis of EHT observations in Ref.~\cite{Vagnozzi2023}, we found that a subset of the Kruglov parameter space remains compatible with the inferred shadow size.
+The shadow radius, determined by the critical impact parameter $b_c$, exhibits a systematic dependence on $q$.
+In particular, smaller positive values of $q$ relax the allowed range of the charge-to-mass ratio compatible with the observational bounds, whereas negative values of $q$ impose more restrictive constraints.
 The current observational shadow size, however, is unreliable to constraint the values of $q$ as it allows a significantly small $q$ for arbitrary magnetic charge $Q$.

-Based on the effective photon geometry, we study the appearance of a thin accretion disk surrounding the BH.
-Adopting a simplified, static, and monochromatic emission model based on the GLM profile, we constructed the lensed images by numerically tracing photon trajectories in the effective spacetime.
-This setup allows us to isolate the role of the parameter $q$ in shaping observable image features, particularly the photon ring associated with multi-orbit photon trajectories.
+Finally, we studied the appearance of a thin accretion disk surrounding the BH using a simplified static and monochromatic emission model (the GLM profile).
+This setup allows us to isolate the impact of the parameter $q$ on image formation, particularly the photon ring associated with multi-orbit photon trajectories.
+The morphology of the photon ring depends sensitively on the effective null structure.
 We find that variations in $q$ lead to systematic changes in both the thickness and location of the lensed images, which are directly related to the range of impact parameters that permit multiple photon loops.
 In particular, smaller positive values of $q$ reduce this range, resulting in a thinner photon ring, while negative values of $q$ increase the width and visibility of the ring.
 These results are consistent with the corresponding modifications of the effective potential for null geodesics, and demonstrate that NLED can significantly affect the structure of relativistic images.

 We should point out that the simplicity of the accretion disk model employed in this work is intentional.
 In particular, we consider a static, optically thin disk with monochromatic emission in order to isolate the impact of the underlying spacetime geometry and the effective photon dynamics induced by NLED.
 It allows for a clearer interpretation of how modifications in the photon effective geometry affect observable features such as photon rings and lensed images.
 A more realistic description of BH accretion flows would require incorporating additional physical ingredients, including disk dynamics, radiative transfer, and magnetohydrodynamic effects, as captured in general relativistic magnetohydrodynamics (GRMHD) simulations (see, e.g., Refs.~\cite{EventHorizonTelescope:2022urf, Vincent:2022fwj}).
 Such effects are beyond the scope of the present work and are left for future studies.